Olethreutinae

 (NCBI-index: 1.870148)

-In the summer I regularly walk past the plants in my garden to spot any micro-moths.
-Sometimes you are lucky and you suddenly see a new species.
+In the summer, I regularly walk past the plants in my garden to spot micro-moths.
+Sometimes, you are lucky, and you suddenly see a new species.
 This was also the case with the Sycamore Piercer (Pammene aurita).
 This leafroller is predominantly brown to orange-brown with a large pale yellow spot at the dorsum halfway up the forewing.
-The tornus is darker in color and short white spots can be seen along the costa.
-The flying period is one generation from July to September and the wingspan is 14-15mm.
+The tornus is darker in colour, and short white spots can be seen along the costa.
+The flying period is one generation from July to September, and the wingspan is 14-15mm.
 The larvae feed on silk in buds.
 Host plant: Sycamore.
 Dutch name: Morgenroodbladroller.
 Frisian name:

 Flying period: